A dependently-typed calculus of event telicity and culminativity: Related and future work

 Next, for any $d:\Degree$ we have a type $\Units(d)$ of units for $d$.
 This allows us to distinguish between, for example, \emph{50 kilograms of apples} and \emph{50 grams of apples}.
 To ensure a uniform treatment, we adopt the concept of \emph{natural units}, written $\natunits$, as proposed in \cite{1989_Krifka_CONF} when dealing with noun phrases like \emph{five apples}.
 Examples of units include $\meter : \Units(\height)$, $\kilogram : \Units(\weight)$, $\liter : \Units(\vvolume)$, $\natunits : \Units(\quantity)$, etc. ($\natunits$ will also play an important role in the framework shortly.)

 \begin{remark} Note that the dependency of $\Units$ on $\Degree$s allows us to express that each unit is only compatible with certain degrees; for example, one cannot measure volume in meters, so $\meter$ is not a term of type $\Units(\vvolume)$.
 In contrast, for us $\Degree$s do not depend on the noun being measured, so we permit phrases such as \emph{three kilograms of books}.
 One might imagine that $\Degree$ (and thus $\Units$) should depend on $\NP^\U$, so that $\weight$ is not a valid degree for $\book : \NP^\U$, but we have opted not to model this.
-Note that---whereas volume can not be measured in meters under any circumstances---it is possible to make sense of the phrase \emph{three kilograms of books}, for example if some books were finely chopped and put into some container.
+Note that---whereas volume cannot be measured in meters under any circumstances---the phrase \emph{three kilograms of books} is perfectly meaningful, describing a collection of books whose total weight is three kilograms.

 Our notion of units can also account for less conventional units, such as \emph{glass} in \emph{five glasses of water}, as well as for the so-called nominal classifiers, which are rare in English (one example from \cite{1989_Krifka_CONF} being \emph{head} in \emph{five head of cattle}) but are abundant in languages like Chinese.
 However, if one wishes to consider classifiers more seriously, one may need to introduce the above-mentioned dependence of $\Units$ on $\NP^{\U}$, since numeral classifiers usually depend on the noun they classify. \end{remark}